amanpatel3045/DSA/Anagrams/Readme.md

 Arrays.equal() - checks if the sorted char array are equal If sorted arrays are equal, then the strings are anagram.
 ```

+### Note: The Arrays.sort() compares two characters with ASCII value.
+And, characters R and r are not equal.
+Hence, strings should be converted to the same case.